| | ForewordThis pamphlet is designed to help

 misrepresentation by the seller.
 That makes it even more important

 to be sure that the house is in proper condition before you buy.
+Remember, you are obtaining a loan

 from a private lender which must be repaid just as you must repay